.

 (If you need a refresher, I’ve gone into great detail describing what constitutes a covert narcissistic mother here.)

-Here, I will quickly summarize the outstanding characteristics and how they differ so that you can better understand where your particular mother is coming from so that you can free yourself from her psychological grip.
+Here, I summarize the outstanding characteristics and how they differ.
+When you see them you can better understand where your particular mother is coming from, so that you can free yourself from her psychological grip.

 Your typical overt narcissistic mother is easy to spot.
 She talks nonstop about herself, is openly critical, thinks she is the best at everything, and makes sure everyone knows it.